SamDeka28/lane-js/readme.md

   //equivalent to res.status(400).send('Bad request');
 ```

-- res.status: Allows you to set the HTTP status for the response.
+- **res.status**: Allows you to set the HTTP status for the response.
 It allows chaining other response methods.For example:
 ```
   res.status(200).json({message: "Success"});
 ```